FrankPfirmann/playground/pommermanLearn/Readme.md

 # PommermanLearn

-This repo contains all scripts used for training and testing agents in the Pommerman environment.
+This repository contains all scripts used for training and testing agents in the Pommerman environment.
 It also contains many trained models + evaluation.

-## Requirements:
+## Setup

-Before you can run any of the training scripts, you have to install all required libraries first.
-Just navigate into the cloned github repo with:
+Before you can run any of the training scripts, you have to install Python (3.7) and all required libraries first.
+Just navigate into the cloned github repository with:
- `cd playground` and execute `pip install -e .` to install the needed libraries.
+ `cd playground` and execute `pip install -e .[extras]` to install Pommerman and all additional dependencies.
-Installing`tensorboard`is also necessary.

 ## How to train an agent: